trustedshops-public/connect-app-connector/README.md

 [![CircleCI](https://circleci.com/gh/trustedshops/connect-etrusted-app-spike.svg?style=svg&circle-token=51d72e86b87f9bbe9a8dab15a236d21d1418bf8d)](https://app.circleci.com/pipelines/github/trustedshops/connect-etrusted-app-spike)

 ## Public Documentation
-This demo App is part of Trusted Shop´s SDK for building plugins based on our new plattform and architecture.
+This Connector is part of Trusted Shop´s SDK for building plugins based on our new plattform and architecture.
 You can find our detailed documentation publicly available [here](https://developers.etrusted.com/solutions/newgen-sdk/introduction.html).
 Please follow these instructions to build your own plugin to connect eTrusted products with a shopsoftwaresystem.

 ## Getting Started